At Jamf, we practice what we preach.

 By allowing us to worry about the infrastructure, you'll enjoy:

-- Your own Jamf Pro environment hosted in a data center in North America or Europe
+- Your own Jamf Pro environment hosted in a data center in the United States, Germany, Japan or Australia

 - 99.9% uptime and 24/7 availability